-Like its flavor, the aroma of paprika can vary.
+Like its flavour, the aroma of paprika can vary.
 It can range from restrained and delicate with caramel notes to smoky and heated.

 Paprika is an essential spice in Hungarian cuisine however it is also widely used in Spanish, Turkish, Portuguese, Indian and Moroccan cooking.
 It is used in goulash, sausages, tagines, stews, omelettes, stews and curries.
-Paprika pairs well with beef, veal, cheese, potatoes, chicken, vegetables, pork, onion, olive oil, sour cream, yogurt and rice and can combine with allspice, caraway, cardamom, garlic, rosemary, saffron, turmeric and parsley.
+Paprika pairs well with beef, veal, cheese, potatoes, chicken, vegetables, pork, onion, olive oil, sour cream, yoghurt and rice and can marry with allspice, caraway, cardamom, garlic, rosemary, saffron, turmeric and parsley.

 Capsicums are native to the Americas and was introduced into Spain, Turkey and Hungry from the 14th century.
 It was the Spanish who first dried and ground the peppers to make paprika.
 Paprika was originally thought to be a peasant’s spice however in the 19th century it was finally considered to be suitable for ‘sophisticated stomachs’.